Taylorville Memorial Hospital Announces Construction Project

 The new structure will be built on the current hospital campus at 201 E. Pleasant St. and will be fully complete by early 2021.

 "The hospital is of vital importance to the community," said Jim Adcock, chairman of the nonprofit hospital's board of directors.
 "Taylorville Memorial Hospital, formerly St. Vincent Memorial Hospital, has served this community well for more than 100 years.
 This investment will provide improved, modern facilities for patient care and a better environment for our staff and doctors to work.
 I look forward to seeing it become a reality."

 The construction will include 25 private patient rooms.
 Three of the rooms will be larger to provide additional family space and will be fitted with overhead ceiling-mounted power lift equipment to help move patients from their beds to the bathrooms.
 They'll have larger bathrooms and showers to assist patients who might need help to shower.

 The inpatient unit will have a family lounge area, a multipurpose activity room and a kitchen and dining area for patients and families as well as a chapel and meditation space.

 The new facility will also have space for outpatient services, laboratory, educational conference rooms and administrative offices.
 The main hospital kitchen will be in the new facility, with space for a cafeteria and dining area.

-A rehab services area will offer physical therapy, occupational therapy, speech therapy and cardiac/pulmonary rehab services.
+A rehab services area will offer physical therapy, occupational therapy, speech therapy.

-A specialty clinic will include space for out-of-town physician specialists to see patients, a congestive heart failure clinic and a room with equipment for telehealth visits.
+A specialty clinic will include space for out-of-town physician specialists to see patients.

 “We believe in providing innovative and patient-centered healthcare, and this modernization project demonstrates our continued commitment to provide the people we serve with a state-of-the-art hospital for decades to come," said Kim Bourne, president and CEO of Taylorville Memorial Hospital.